 The Coast Guard is not the only agency at fault for improper training or allowing personnel to operate craft in an unsafe manner.
 The laws in California are very lax when it comes to boating and safety.
 In California the minimum age to operate a boat is 12 and there is no requirement to complete boating education and safety classes.
 California is only one of five states that does not require boater education.
 As a result there have been approximately 2,775 accidents between 2007 and 2012.
 Bills setting regulations for waterway safety have been introduced several times but have failed to be passed.
 Investigations found evidence indicating states that require boater education have a lower rate of fatal accidents than states that do not.

 Have you or a loved on been injured in a boating accident?
-The Amerio Law Firm in Sacramento has aggressive attorneys on staff with experience in handling personal injury or wrongful death cases.
+The Amerio Law Firm in Roseville has aggressive personal injury attorneys on staff with experience in handling personal injury or wrongful death cases.
 Let the Amerio Law Firm handle your case.
 Call us today for a free consultation.